SifisoSithole/alx-system_engineering-devops/0x00-shell_basics/README.md

-14-copy_html - This script copies files from the current working directory to parent of the directory 100-lets_move - This script moves all of the files starting with an uppercase letter to the directory /tmp/u 101-clean_emacs - This script deletes all files in the current working directory that end with the character ~
+14-copy_html - This script copies files from the current working directory to parent of the directory 100-lets_move - This script moves all of the files starting with an uppercase letter to the directory /tmp/u 101-clean_emacs - This script deletes all files in the current working directory that end with the character ~ 102-tree - This script  creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory